-Finance income includes gains from the derecognition of a derivative financial liability, fair value adjustments of derivative financial instruments in connection with the Group's financing activities and interest income from interest bearing bank and rental deposits.
+Finance income includes gains from the derecognition of derivative financial liabilities, fair value adjustments of derivative financial instruments in connection with the Group's financing activities, gains from non-substantial modifications of terms and conditions of financing agreements and interest income from interest bearing bank and rental deposits.
 Interest income is recognized as it accrues in profit or loss, using the effective interest method.